astronomer/docs/learn/dags.md

 Other DAG parameters include:

 - `end_date`: The date beyond which no further DAG runs will be scheduled.
 Defaults to `None`.
-- `default_args`: A dictionary of parameters that will be applied to all tasks in the DAG.
-These parameters will be passed directly to each operator, so they must be parameters that are part of the [`BaseOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/baseoperator/index.html).
+- `default_args`: A dictionary of parameters that are applied to all tasks in the DAG.
+These parameters are passed directly to each operator, so they must be parameters that are part of the [`BaseOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/baseoperator/index.html).
 You can override default arguments at the task level.
 - `params`: A dictionary of DAG-level Airflow params.
 See [Airflow params](airflow-params.md) for more information.
 - `dagrun_timeout`: The time it takes for a DAG run of this DAG to time out and be marked as `failed`.
 - `access_control`: Specify optional permissions for roles specific to an individual DAG.
 See [DAG-level permissions](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#dag-level-permissions).
 Astronomer recommends customers to use [Astro's RBAC features](https://docs.astronomer.io/astro/user-permissions) instead.